-These days, everyone seems to be talking about the need for social selling, but less common is a good description of how it works, or simple steps for getting it off the ground.
-In this guide, we will answer the basic question, “what is social selling?” as well as provide a step-by-step guide to planning, launching, and maintaining a social selling program as part of a larger online marketing strategy.
+These days, everyone seems to be talking about the impact of social media on sales performance, but less common is a good description of how it works or simple steps for getting it off the ground.
+In this guide, we will answer the basic question, “what is social selling?” as well as provide a step-by-step guide to launch a social selling program and maintaining it as part of a larger online marketing strategy.
 Ultimately, social selling is about people; about giving a brand a human face and building a real, authentic connection.
 The technology can help, but at the end of the day, it’s a very human skill.

 Table of Contents:

 History of “The Cold Call”

 The position of “sales” technically has been around as long as there’s been commerce, although the profession truly came to the forefront with the industrial revolution, when the emergence of centralized factories meant products needed to be distributed and sold far from their place of origin.
 Beginning in the late 19th and early 20th century, “traveling” salespeople became necessary to make their pitch and sell commercial products in faraway towns and cities.
 And with the advent of communications technology like telephones in the mid-20th century, a new technique arrived: the cold call.
 Simply calling a potential customer and making a pitch for a product over the phone.
 And for decades, the cold call was a principal tool for sales professionals.
 Although since the arrival of the internet in the early 21st century, new methods of making a sale have been evolving.

 Social Media: No longer just a fun distraction